Divider/Brand Symbol

 Whether you're looking to increase your milk supply, manage breastfeeding difficulties, or need to be away from your baby for a period of time, understanding how to effectively combine pumping and breastfeeding is crucial.
 Selecting the right equipment including the best breast pump for you, as well as handy accessories like breast milk storage bags and breastfeeding bundles like our Breastfeeding Starter Kit will make your pumping and breastfeeding journey much easier.

-There are several reasons why parents choose to combine breastfeeding and pumping.
-Here are some of the most common ones.
+Combination feeding is favored by many moms because it allows flexibility for moms' preference and baby's needs.
+There are several reasons why parents choose to go with combining breastfeeding and pumping.
+Here are some of the most common ones:

 1. Increasing your milk supply